 Recreational Gold Mining

 Bring the whole family on a quest to find gold.
-Recreational gold mining is a favorite activity in the Hatcher Pass area, and panning can be as simple as pulling off the road next to the Little Susitna River and dipping your pan and shovel in the water.
-Head to the Independence Mine State Historical Park Visitor Center and learn about mining and pick up a packet on the mining rules and regulations.
-If you want to learn how to pan, sign up for gold-panning lessons at the park during the summer months.
+Recreational gold mining is a favorite activity in the Hatcher Pass area, and panning is allowed anywhere within the boundaries of the public use area, except for a few official and active mining claims.
+The large boundaries mean that a gold panning adventure can be as simple as pulling off the road next to the Little Susitna River and dipping your pan and shovel in the water.
+You should head to the Independence Mine State Historical Park Visitor Center first and learn about mining as well as pick up a packet outlining mining rules and regulations in this area.
+Some places, such as the Little Susitna River, may require a permit from either the Fish and Game Division or the Division of Parks and Outdoor Recreation before starting any mining activity.
+You can also sign up for gold-panning lessons at the historic mining park during the summer months.

-The words dog sledding and Alaska are synonymous with one another.
-Even though the Hatcher Pass area isn’t a stop on the most popular dog sled race, the Iditarod, the Hatcher Pass vicinity offers excellent dog sledding conditions all winter long.
-The Archangel Road Trail is a designated dog mushing area.
-If you are interested in taking a dog sled ride, there are many area dog sledding schools and dog sledding tours that provide winter and summer tours for people who want to see the area from a dog-pulled sled.
+The words dog sledding and Alaska are inextricably connected.
+While Hatcher Pass area isn’t connected to either of the big dogsledding races, the Iditarod or the Yukon Quest, the Hatcher Pass vicinity offers excellent conditions for mushing throughout the winter and is a fairly popular spot for training dog teams, particularly during the early winter months.
+The Archangel Road Trail is a non-motorized trail perfect for running your team.
+If you are a novice who is interested in taking a dog sled ride, there are many area dog sledding schools and dog sledding tours that provide tours for those who fancy seeing the area from a dog-pulled sled.